sam-paech/antislop-sampler/README.md

 ## What this does:

-You can tell it to avoid "a tapestry of", "a testament to", etc., and it will backtrack and try something else if it hits that phrase.
+You can give it a list of words & phrases to avoid like "a tapestry of", "a testament to", etc., and it will backtrack and try something else if it hits that phrase.
 It can handle 1000s of slop phrases without impacting performance.
 The phrases and downregulation amounts are user configurable.
 Previous approaches have done this with per-token logit biasing; but that's quite ineffective since most slop words & phrases are more than one token, and it impairs output quality if we downregulate all those partial-word tokens.
 So instead, we wait for the whole phrase to appear in the output, then backtrack and downregulate all the tokens that could have produced the slop phrase, and continue from there.

 ## Why it's interesting: